morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 (turtle-names)
 ```

-- 6.3 write a function to tilt five turtles
+#### 7. [Intermediate - difficult] write tilting five turtles' function

-We want to tilt five turtles' heads in different angles so that we can
+Next, we want to tilt five turtles' heads in different angles so that we can
 see their move well.
 For example, :trinity 0, :smith0 45, :smith1 90, :smith2 135,
 :neo 180.
 To write this function is no more straightforward since we need two
 kinds of parameters at the same time, name and angle.

+- 7.1 using `doseq` with a little tweak

-- 6.3.1 The first attempt - put two parameters in one
+- 7.1.1 put two parameters in one hash map

-If we put two parameters in one, we can use `doseq`.
+If we put two parameters in one, we can use `doseq` like previous examples.

 ```clojure
 ;; put turtle names and digits together